Renske Janssen

 Research

 Renske Janssen's research is positioned at the intersection of law, classics and ancient history, and is characterised by a focus on the ways in which people in the ancient world perceived, and engaged with, systems of law, morality and power.
-She was awarded a Dutch Research Council (NWO) Rubicon Postdoctoral Fellowship in early 2022, for which she is currently based at the University of Edinburgh Centre for Legal History.
+She is currently working at the Leiden University Centre for the Arts in Society as a postdoctoral member of the national Anchoring Innovation research programme.

 Curriculum vitae